 slices for 4th of July cake served on small white plates with forks

-This flag cake recipe really could not be easier, but here are a few tips, so that your cake is absolutely perfect!
+This flag cake recipe really could not be easier, but here are a few tips, so that your dessert is absolutely perfect!

 • Make ahead.
 My number one tip is to make the cake the night before.
-This dessert works best with a fully cooled cake and the cake gets more flavorful and moist when it sits out overnight.
+This dessert works best with a fully cooled cake and it gets more flavorful and moist when it sits out overnight.

 • Let the cake cool completely before adding the topping.
 You don’t want warm (or hot) cake melting the whipped cream topping.
 As stated before, it works great to make the cake the night before and then you can decorate it the day you will be serving it.